ailinabdulina/sterling-syndication-protocol/README.md

 ---

-## 🛣️ Future Roadmap: The Twisly Engine
+## 🛣️ Future Roadmap: The Twisly Ecosystem

-The Sterling Syndication Protocol is the financial and evaluation layer of **Twisly**—our proprietary interactive fiction engine that transforms written stories into visual novels with monetizable narrative branches (Twists).
+The Sterling Syndication Protocol is the financial and evaluation layer of **Twisly**—a decentralized ecosystem designed to transform indie IP into profitable franchises.

 Our roadmap focuses on bridging the gap between AI evaluation and real-world execution:

-- **Phase 1 (Current):** Proxy-metric evaluation (NAVM) and autonomous capital allocation via WDK.
+- **Phase 1 (Current):** Proxy-metric evaluation (NAVM) and autonomous capital allocation via WDK (demonstrated via text IP).
-- **Phase 2:** Gradual integration of the Twisly Engine, allowing creators to automatically generate playable, monetizable visual novel routes from their funded manuscripts.
+- **Phase 2:** Gradual integration of the Twisly Engine, allowing creators to automatically generate and distribute interactive media formats from their funded IP.
 - **Phase 3:** Transitioning from proxy metrics to real-world data.
-We will feed actual player engagement statistics, conversion rates, and revenue cases back into the OpenClaw models to continuously train and refine the Syndicate's investment logic.
+We will feed actual user engagement statistics (players, readers, viewers), conversion rates, and revenue cases back into the OpenClaw models to continuously train and refine the Syndicate's investment logic.
-- **Phase 4:** Decentralized IP ownership and revenue sharing, where readers can co-invest alongside the AI Syndicate in emerging narrative franchises.
+- **Phase 4:** Decentralized IP ownership and revenue sharing, where human audiences can co-invest alongside the AI Syndicate in emerging indie franchises.

 ---